sss-lehigh/remus/examples/iht/README.md

 This signifies out of memory.

-## Installing librome in Docker container
+## Installing libremus in Docker container

 TODO!